DOG OR CAT – PET CATASTROPHES

 A heavy Mist of Natures Miracle on the areas often helps to remove some of the odor-causing bacteria.
 Resist the urge to saturate the rug with Nature’s Miracle, because pouring any product on a rug is never a good idea.
 With pet urine, if it is a substantial amount, a large dog or repetition, then it has (because it’s hot and acidic) penetrated the wool or silk fibers and has been absorbed into the rug’s cotton foundation.
 In this case, the only way you will be able to remove the odor will be to have the rug get a “bath” and be soaked completely in a deodorizer and rinsed completely through the rug.
 Call Imperial rug Cleaning soon, as urine can also affect the dyes and damage the wool.

-FRESH URINE LARGE SPOTS (15lb up)
+FRESH URINE LARGE SPOTS (15 LB AND UP)

 **Grab your shop vacuum and extract.
 Carefully vac till nearly dry, NO scrubbing.